magants/course-dbt-magants/dbt-greenery/models/README_wk2.md

 * Explain the marts models you added.
 Why did you organize the models in the way you did?

     - I added dim_users which included the users' address and full name both from int_users.
 I also added fact_orders which pulled from int_fact_orders.
 This was the biggest model as it combined data from most of the source tables.
 I was a a bit confused as to why I really needed an int_fact_order as my fact_orders was a select * from int-fact_orders, but i created an int_fact_orders anyway.
 I also added a dim_products which gave ma a product_in_stock value which I could test against if < 10.
+Lastly, I went ahead and added a fact_users_orders which gave me a num_order by user.

 * Use the dbt docs to visualize your model DAGs to ensure the model layers make sense